hauwou/ChooseYourAdventure/README.md

 When a request for a page of the story is made (by calling a method and passing in the page index), the Page object is loaded and its properties populates the xml layout.

+Using of the Intent object to navigate between activities.
+Use finish() to stop current activity and return to previous activity.